Eight lucky foods inspired by Lunar New Year

 Lunar New Year is about to roll around again, so we’re here to inspire your culinary plans this January with some traditional LNY fare.
 One of the greatest joys of celebrating the Lunar New Year feast on the eve of the holiday.
 In Chinese culture, favourite foods and superstitions collide, with special dishes served up to help bring good luck for the new year.

-The symbolism of these traditional Lunar New Year foods are incredibly important, as are the methods of prepping, serving and eating them.
+The symbolism of these traditional Lunar New Year foods is incredibly important, as are the methods of prepping, serving and eating them.

 A whole fish is a staple for Lunar New Year celebrations, and is said to usher in prosperity for the entire year.
 Fun fact: in Mandarin, the word for surplus is actually a homophone of fish.
 In Chinese culture, many people aim for a surplus of money each year and believe including fish-based dishes in their feasts will welcome this.